Updated: Jul 8

 The pitfalls and pleasures of Apps Like all 21st century runners, I was armed with technology to help me track progress.
 There was a definite MapMyRun/Strava split in the team and I felt a strange mixture of admiration and jealousy as I saw people run further and faster than me, motivating me to push myself further.
 The What's App group kept me abreast of everyone else’s progress, updates on our fundraising total and encouragement and tips from the more experienced runners (who knew double layer socks was a thing!)
 Of course, technology is not without its problems, as well as the frustrations of trackers crashing when you need it most, there is also the issue of juggling phones whilst running, culminating in one of us dropping hers and smashing the screen!

 The kindness of strangers I often hear talk about how people today all get wrapped up in our own little worlds and don’t notice anyone around us.
 However, I was struck by the large number of small kindnesses that strangers showed me on every run – motorists stopping to let me cross the road, pedestrians smiling and letting me pass, other runners saying hello.

-That community feeling has been one of the things that has got me through on the most difficult days and on the race itself – having a sense of purpose; working towards a common goal; supporting and encouraging each other whether strangers or friends; and celebrating success.
+That community feeling has been one of the things that has got me through on the most difficult days and on the race itself – having a sense of purpose; working towards a common goal; tenacity, supporting and encouraging each other whether strangers or friends; and celebrating success.
 Perhaps there’s something that business can learn from that….